Introduction

 - In the top-right menu (next to Send Call), open the dropdown.

-- Check Enable Memory — “Remember previous conversations across all calls per user.”
+- Check Enable Memory (“Remember previous conversations across all calls per user”).

 Personas

-Viewing memory after a call
+Viewing memory in call and SMS logs

 Real-world example